maekawatoshiki/lit-x86/README.md

 # Introduction
-- Lit is JIT Compile language.
+- Lit is a programming language that uses JIT compiling.
 So very faster.

 # How to use